Falcom Special Box ’89 (2) ~Symphony + Disco + Surround Theater Ys~

 If you were to ask me, “what makes this disc so special?”
 I would reply, “the Symphony section.”
 This section is truly beautiful: all three tracks are worthwhile.
 However, the first track is 8 minutes, whereas the others are only 3 minutes long each.
 These opening three tracks are what really make this disc worthwhile.

-The next section, the “disco” section, is different from the original print in that rather than exist in one single 20 minute track, it has been split into 14 separate tracks running smoothly together.
-This allows for a more convenient mode of listening, and I did appreciate this.
+The next section, the Disco section, is a pretty … unique experience.
 Within this section we also find songs from very obscure Falcom titles including Romancia and Temple of the Sun.
 The same beat runs behind all of these songs, and the melody changes to fit each song.
 The section is interesting, but nothing to get too excited about.

 Between the two discs, I’d recommend part 1 of Special Box ’89 to you first; if you’re trying to complete your collection, then go ahead and get this disc as well.
 You can usually find either of these two discs for under $20.